tsuru/tsuru/docs/using/docker-image.rst

     This image should be in a registry and be accessible by the nodes.
-    Image should also have a Entrypoint or a Procfile at given paths, / or /app/user/ or /home/application/current
+    Image should also have a Entrypoint or a Procfile at given paths, / or /app/user/ or /home/application/current The Image should not expose a Port!
+This is done automatically using the $PORT environment variable.

 Running the application